lilyayala/Auth0RulesProject/README.md

-# A guide to create an Application that creates a list of Rules that apply to Auth0 Applications
+# Guide: Auth0 Application that geneartes a list of exisiting rules that apply to each Application (client)

 Here is a guide that I've created for you.